The 6 Best Dog Treat Pouches Australia: Tested & Evaluated 2023

 That said, you need to treat your training pouch with care as they are prone to wear and tear over time.

-Look for sturdy nylon materials or long-lasting silicones.
+Our experys suggest that you look for sturdy nylon materials or long-lasting silicones.
 Being waterproof and scratch-proof are also essential qualities to a good treat pouch.

 If you are training a rambunctious little puppy, chew-proof material is probably worth looking out for.